 Parker is a decidedly white-collar town, with fully 89.78% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Parker is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Parker who work in management occupations (15.87%), sales jobs (12.13%), and office and administrative support (11.99%).

 Also of interest is that Parker has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Parker in 2010 was $36,763, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $147,052 for a family of four.
+The per capita income in Parker in 2018 was $44,527, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $178,108 for a family of four.

+Parker is a very ethnically-diverse town.
 The people who call Parker home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parker residents report their race to be White, followed by Asian.
-Important ancestries of people in Parker include Irish, English, Italian, and Swedish.
+Parker also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.22% of the town’s residents.
+Important ancestries of people in Parker include German, Irish, English, Italian, and European.

 The most common language spoken in Parker is English.
 Other important languages spoken here include Spanish and Langs. of India.